 Legally Binding Agreements

-As of January 1, 2013, Arizona no longer uses the term ‘custody’ in regards to child custody agreements post-separation or divorce.
+As of January 1, 2013, Arizona no longer uses the term ‘custody’ in regard to child custody agreements post-separation or divorce.
 Instead, the term is now referred to as ‘legal decision-making authority’.
-The court can decide to allow both parties to have legal decision-making authority or can award one parent with legal-decision making authority.
+The court can decide to allow both parties to have legal decision-making authority or can award one parent with legal decision making authority.
 To make this decision, the court will consider what is in the best interest of the child.
 Joint legal-decision-making permits both parents to work together to make decisions about a child and sole decision-making is when one parent makes decisions.

 When issues with a visitation schedule or parenting plan arise, one parent may decide to deny visitation rights to the other parent.
 There are many reasons why a custodial parent may withhold visitation from the other parent, such as retaliation for the non-custodial parent’s actions, belief that the non-custodial parent is not providing proper care for the child, feeling angry or slighted after the divorce, when the non-custodial parent does not pay child support, or when the non-custodial parent does not uphold his or her end of the visitation schedule.